-d.
+- d.
 A player, coach or assistant coach, upon being notified by an official that he has been ejected from the game, must leave the playing area IMMEDIATELY and remain in the dressing room of his team during such suspension until completion of the game or leave the building.
 Violation of this rule shall call for an automatic fine of \$500.
-A fine not to exceed \$50,000 and possible forfeiture of the game may be imposed for any violation of this rule.

-e.
-Any player who in the opinion of the officials has deliberately hung on the basket ring shall be assessed a non-unsportsmanlike technical foul and a fine of \$500.
+A fine not to exceed \$50,000 and possible forfeiture of the game may be imposed for any violation of this rule. - e.
+Any player who in the opinion of the officials has deliberately hung on the basket ring shall be assessed a non-unsportsmanlike technical foul and a fine of \$500 f.
+At halftime and the end of each game, the coach and his players are to leave the court and go directly to their dressing room, without pause or delay.
+There is to be absolutely no talking to game officials.